In a recent study, German and Norwegian researchers recommended designing a training program for persons with heart failure to recover better.

 decreased risk of cardiac and vascular emergencies such as heart attack and stroke

-Other recent studies showed that when people with heart failure take exercise, a healthy diet may help them perform better.
+Other recent studies have shown that when people with heart failure take exercise, a healthy diet may help them perform better.

 For example, one study from Indiana University showed drinking beetroot juice could help improve exercise capacity in patients with heart failure.